IAmYoungbossy/basic-informational-site/README.md

 ## Introduction

-This project is a full-stack web application built with Node.js and TypeScript, using Node's core modules without any framework.
+This project is built with Node.js and TypeScript, using Node's core modules without any framework.
 It serves as a basic informational site that listens to incoming requests and serves web pages according to the requested URL.
 This project demonstrates the use of Node.js for server-side development and TypeScript for a statically typed and structured codebase.

 ## Learning Objectives